yariksheptykin/php-remote-kata/README.md

 ## Changelog

+### 09.12.2022:

+* The main branch is PHP 8.2 now.
+  * The image can be pulled from docker-repository.intern.neusta.de/php/kata:8.2

 ### 10.12.2021:

 * The Docker setup doesn't rely on the neusta Docker registry anymore.
 By copying [.env.dist](.env.dist) to `.env` and